 FBC Ocala is abundantly blessed!
 As God has been at work in the lives of our people in the area of financial stewardship, many have asked for more specific guidance on how to give to the church.
 The following are some creative ways to give.

 Gifts of Cash

 Nothing is as simple and direct as giving cash.
-You can make a general donation, which we direct toward our annual ministry plan (formerly budget) or designate a large gift for a specific purpose such as debt retirement.
+You can make a general donation, which we direct toward our annual ministry plan (formerly budget) or designate a large gift for a specific purpose such as property renovations.
 However, you aren't limited to giving cash.
 In fact your tax benefits may be greater if you donate other property, such as assets that have appreciated in value.

 Gifts of Securities

 Stocks or other investments that have grown in value and that you have held for more than one year can become a substantial gift made at a low net cost to you.
 You receive a charitable deduction for the donation of these assets, and it's based on their fair market value on the date of the gift.
 But there's a bonus—you avoid all federal capital gains tax that would otherwise be due on a sale of the assets, as long as the stock is transferred to the church prior to sale.
 You may even tithe with stock all year and take your cash normally used for tithing and develop a stock portfolio just for future tithing and special giving to God’s work.

 Or, you may take a capital loss yourself.
 If you own securities worth less now than when you purchased them, sell them and contribute the proceeds.
 Then you can take a capital loss on your tax return, subject to certain limitations, and a charitable deduction for the gift of the proceeds.